What is the tuition?

 Does the school provide transportation?

 SCVi is partnering with the SCARLET Foundation to subsidize transportation for learners from the San Fernando Valley and Fillmore.
-This means we can offer free/reduced rates for families who qualify.
 For more information, click here.

 Will my child transition or adjust well to your environment?

-If your child is transferring from a different educational environment, they may experience an adjustment.
+If your child is transferring from a different educational environment, they may need some time to adjust.
 Some learners from a traditional environment struggle at first, while others adapt quickly.
-Many of our learners step into a leadership role, take their new classmates under their wings, and show them how to be successful at SCVi.
+Many of our seasoned learners step into a leadership role, take their new classmates under their wings, and show them how to be successful at SCVi.

 I heard you are the “No-Homework School.”
 Is that true?